sampsyo/home/_drafts/flash.md

     bedtools sort > chr8.pan.depth.w5kbps.bed
 ```

-This workflow uses four operators from the two packages, two Unix pipes, and one intermediate file.
+This workflow uses four operators from two different packages, two Unix pipes, and one intermediate file.
-I don't think it matters much in this example, but it's nice that the shell pipelines let the two pairs of commands run in parallel.
+I don't think it matters much in this example, but it's nice that the shell pipelines let the two pairs of commands run concurrently.

 There is, however, one gigantic downside:
 the only ways to exchange data between operations are files and pipes.
-Using files to communicate might mean writing stuff to the disk unnecessarily, even when all the bytes fit comfortably in memory.
+Files can entail writing stuff to the disk unnecessarily, even when all the bytes fit comfortably in memory.
 Pipes can avoid disk I/O and can be a great fit for streaming operators,
 but they generally entail serializing everything to text,
 and not every producer--consumer relationship naturally supports streaming.
-For example, if one command generates a new variation graph, the next command probably needs to read the whole thing before it can start its work.
+For example, if one command generates a new variation graph (a new GFA file), the next command probably needs to read the whole thing before it can start its work.

 In our weekly meeting for a [grant about pangenomics][panorama], the group got into a slightly heated discussion about these fundamental limits of shell-based composition.
 Maybe the OS's disk cache can mostly mitigate the file I/O cost?